pauliron/HelloWorld/README.md

 # HelloWorld
-Tis is my first foray into the world of Github
+This is my first foray into the world of Github